Warning to Men: Erection Drugs Just Might Kill You

 After approval, with increased use, new side effects turn up regularly.
 As a result, within five years of drug approvals, the FDA insists that manufacturers expand the side effects and warnings sections of their package inserts for half of new drugs.
 Erection medications’ official list of side effects has been updated several times as new side effects have turned up.

-Angina is a form of heart disease caused by inadequate blood flow through the arteries of the heart—similar to much erectile dysfunction (ED) which is often caused by inadequate blood flow through the arteries of the penis.
+Angina is a form of heart disease caused by inadequate blood flow through the arteries of the heart—similar to much erectile dysfunction (ED) that is often caused by inadequate blood flow through the arteries of the penis.
 The processes that cause these two conditions are so analogous, that doctors consider erection loss a possible early symptom of heart disease.
 The upshot: Millions of angina sufferers taking nitroglycerin for their heart disease also had ED and tried Viagra.
 After several hundred deaths, the FDA ordered doctors to stop prescribing Viagra to anyone taking nitrate medications.

 26,451 Adverse Events